scalatra/scalatra/README.markdown

 Note 2: if you already have a checkout, and after a `git pull` the build fails, try to explicitly run the `update` and `clean` sbt tasks before running `compile`.

+### Alternative Maven quickstart.

+See the [scalatra-maven-prototype](http://github.com/Srirangan/scalatra-maven-prototype).
+Eventually this will be released as a proper Maven archetype.

 ## Community

 ### Mailing list